asennoussi/emailgurus/readme.md

 After you grant access to your Contacts list and Gmail inbox, Emailgurus pull the list of contacts and irreversibly encrypts them: SHA256, so no one knows who is on your contact list.
 That's private, and only you own that data.
 Then we create a label on your inbox called `EG:OUTSIDERS`, and its color is purple.

 Then we kick off a listener on your inbox.
-The listener does only one thing: Listen to any changes happening to your inbox (excluding the SPAM box)
+The listener does only one thing: Listen to any changes happening to your inbox (excluding the SPAM box -- You have the option to include SPAM as well)

 When there is an incoming email, we read the metadata: `FROM`, SHA256 it, and compare it against the saved records in the database.